Thanks, Mom, for being well-dressed. Your hand-me-downs keep me looking good.

 Thanks, Mom, for teaching me the value of a Cabbage Patch Doll.
 When in first grade, I really wanted a "real" Cabbage Patch Doll - not the "fake" CPDs that my mom made for me.
 The fake ones had weird noses and looked like they were always leaking snot.
 So, around Easter time, while shopping with my mom (at Sernette's!), I spotted one I wanted.
 She allowed me to get it, on the condition that I 'bought' it.
 So, for several weeks, I would do chores; my mom would hand me a dollar, and I would hand it right back to her.
 I learned that one CPD was enough for me. :) ...and I treasured that 'real' CPD much more than if I didn't have to work for it.

 Thanks, Mom, for not reading too many parenting books.
-That time that you read the book by John Rosemond was a pretty rough week for me.
+That one time that you read the book by John Rosemond was a pretty rough week for me.
 I didn't enjoy paying 25-cents every time I called Matt a "Butthead."

 Thanks, Mom, for not realizing that I called Matt a "butthead" because the older brother on the Wonder Years called Kevin that all the time.